Internet: Routing

-Computers and routers use routing tables in their operating system to direct IP packets to reach a node on a different subnetwork.
+Computers and routers use routing tables in their operating system to forward IP packets to reach a node on a different subnetwork.
 Routing tables are maintained by manual configuration or automatically by routing protocols.
 End-nodes typically use a default route that points toward an ISP providing transit, while ISP routers use the Border Gateway Protocol to establish the most efficient routing across the complex connections of the global Internet.

 The default gateway is the node that serves as the forwarding host (router) to other networks when no other route specification matches the destination IP address of a packet.